 Activities Over the Last Year

-The CAFA competition, and integral part of the Function COSI, has received a grant of $1,800,000 USD from the NIH for continuing its activities.
+The CAFA competition (CAFA 6), an integral part of the Function COSI, is currently taking place and receiving a large number of entries (https://www.kaggle.com/competitions/cafa-6-protein-function-prediction).
+We plan to report on the outcome of the competition at the meeting this year, including a talk by the winning group.
+Previously, the CAFA competition, has received a grant of $1,800,000 USD from the NIH for continuing its activities.
 Some of these moneys are slated for conference travel to the Function COSI.
-We will continue the CAFA competition (CAFA 6) starting 9/2025 and will report on it in the Function COSI in 2026.
-The last CAFA competition (CAFA 5) engaged 1,897 participants.
-This show the large extent of the outreach and the work run by the Function COSI.
+Additionally, at ISMB 2025 we participated in organizing the CollaborationFest led by BOSC.
+This demonstrates the large extent of the outreach and the work run by the Function COSI.

 Equity, Diversification, and Inclusion Efforts